Gigaspaces/xap-docs/site/content/xap121/mule-queue-provider.markdown

 By default the exchange-pattern is set to request-response.

-For further information see [http://www.mulesoft.org/documentation/display/MULECDEV/MEPs](http://www.mulesoft.org/documentation/display/MULECDEV/MEPs).
+For further information see {{%exurl "Mulesoft" "http://www.mulesoft.org/documentation/display/MULECDEV/MEPs"%}}.

 # Transaction Support